lgonzalezrouco/pti/p5_goREST/README.md

     sudo apt-get install git

 It would be also good if you have an account in any git-compliant hosting service such as GitHub or Bitbucket.

+NOTE: If you encounter lock errors with apt-get commands try killing the blocking process:

+	ps aux | grep apt
+	sudo kill PROCNUM

 ### 2.3 Install Go

 Download Go (if the link does not work go [here](https://golang.org/dl/))

     wget https://storage.googleapis.com/golang/go1.7.1.linux-amd64.tar.gz

+(IMPORTANT: The executable will not work if you are working on a 32-bit Linux!)

 Extract it into /usr/local